 208 Network Analysis I. S. Techniques for the analysis of analog and digital electronic circuits.
 Series/parallel reduction, classical loop and nodal methods, source transformations, Thevenin/Norton's theorems, applied to direct-current and sinusoidal steady state cases.
 Independent and dependent sources, with the operational amplifier as an important case.
 Natural and forced response of single transients.
-A study of logic circuits and operations with an introduction to combinational and sequential logic.
 Students take either 206 or 208.
 Prerequisite: completion or concurrent registration in Mathematics 231.
 Staff.